smu-iot20-g7/documentation/docs/src/journal/tablevision.md

 ![ground truth vs sensor](../assets/accuracy1.jpg)

 To identify the accuracy of the data collected, our team collected and compared the ground truth data against data collected from the IoT devices.
-With reference to the above figure, we used the percent error formula to calculate the accuracy of our data.
-The data accuracy for Table Vision is at 46.15%.
+With reference to the above figure, we used the Percent Error formula to calculate the accuracy of our data.
+The data accuracy for Tablevision is at **46.15%**.

 To calculate percentage error, we use this [formula](https://www.omnicalculator.com/statistics/accuracy#how-to-use-the-accuracy-calculator):
 | Percent error |